watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Developer edition.md

     ![Workloads is selected in the navigation menu on the left.
 On the right are the Deployment, Pods, and Replica Sets boxes.](media/image132.png)

-## Exercise 4: Setup load balancing and service discovery
+## Exercise 4: Working with services and routing application traffic

 **Duration**: 45 minutes